-Funding is provided to perform eligible activities as identified in the Fiscal Year 2009 Homeland Security Grant Program, consistent with the Department of Homeland Security State Strategy.
-The intent of this agreement is to complete the following approved projects:
+Funding is provided to perform eligible activities as identified in the Domestic Homeland Security -Federal Emergency Management Agency National Preparedness Directorate Fiscal Year 2011 State Homeland Security Grant Program (SHSGP), consistent with the Department of Homeland Security State Strategy.
+Eligible activities are outlined in the Scope of Work for each category below:

-I. Issues and Project Description
+I. Issue and Project Description

-Issue 7 - Local Planning, Training and Exercises- The project provides support to Florida's 67 counties through all hazard and all-discipline funding for a variety of plans, training and exercises.
-Each county was allowed to choose a gap that existed in their county from a list of specific plans, NIMS compliant training or exercises.
-These exercises were also chosen from a list of tabletop, functional or executive level.
-Cost estimates based on size of the county were gathered from the most recent available information.
+Issue 7 - Local Planning, Training, and Exercises: The project provides domestic security-related/all-hazards and all-discipline funding support to Florida's 67 counties for planning, training and exercise projects.
+Each county chose an existing gap from a list of specific plans, NIMS-compliant training or exercises.